seafoam6/lets-kill-css/PITCHME.md

 CSS is a historic record.

-note: If you open a website, reading the CSS from top to bottom, you'll be reading a historic record of the css from begining to end.
-Typically at the begining you'll see clean intelligent focused styles.
+note: If you open a website, reading the CSS from top to bottom, you'll be reading a historic record of the css from beginning to end.
+Typically at the beginning you'll see clean intelligent focused styles.

 ---